Have you ever found a destination that just feels like home?

 As the name suggests, Old Town is the heart of it all.
 A UNESCO World Heritage site, this is where everyone comes to see the ‘real’ Dubrovnik.
 It is an ideal location with close access to everything (except groceries, but tons of restaurants nearby) however you’ll see a significantly higher cost per night, and lots more foot traffic around your accommodation.

 - Old Town Studio (Airbnb) – from $90 per night

-- Pearl in the Center of Old Town (Airbnb) – $219 per night
+- Pearl in the Center of Old Town (Airbnb) – from $219 per night

 - Eden Rooms (3-star Apartment Rental) – from $83 per night

-- Amoret Apartments (4-star Apartment Rental) – $94 per night
+- Amoret Apartments (4-star Apartment Rental) – from $94 per night

 Ploce is the neighborhood just east of Old Town, on the foothills of Mt.
 Srđ.
 Some apartments will have sweeping views of the Adriatic, Old Town Harbor, and Old Town itself.
 It is a good location because of its proximity to the Old Town, without the crowds.
 Costs are moderate here, and you’ll have to climb some hills to get to/from your accommodation.

 - Adriatic Star (Airbnb) – from $65 per night

-- The Yellow Apartment (Airbnb) – $67 per night
+- The Yellow Apartment (Airbnb) – from $67 per night

 - Hotel Excelsior (5-Star Hotel) – from $189 per night